Skip to content

 Pages

-A page can be assigned to different components (form > option Redirect after successful submit) or an interaction (redirect).
+A page can be assigned to different components (Form > option Redirect after successful submit) or an interaction (redirect).
 When deleting a page, those dependencies aren’t linked anymore.
 The builder can check the dead ends by compiling one of the pages.
 An error will appear that shows the location of the error and the error text.

 Components